deboraamartinez/doa_jewelry/README.md

-## Jewelry Store Management System
+## Jewelry Store Management System For DOA Master's class

 This is a Java-based management system for a jewelry store.
 It allows managing customers, employees, jewelry inventory, orders, and payments.
 The system persists data in CSV files and ensures data integrity with validations and exception handling.